IN-DEPTH ANALYSIS

 There are two types of guardianship: full guardianship and limited guardianship.
 Full guardianship gives the guardian all legal and physical custody of the child.
 In contrast, limited guardianship only gives the guardian certain rights, such as the right to make educational decisions on the child’s behalf.

-Each of the products at Trust & Will is priced separately.
-The base pricing for each service is for one person, but you can include your spouse in the document for a small additional fee.
+Each of the products is priced separately.
+The base pricing for each service is for one person, but you can include your spouse in the document for a higher couples-plan price.

 Here’s a quick pricing breakdown: